DJDanl/cpp-docs.pt-br/docs/intrinsics/rdtscp.md

 #### <a name="parameters"></a>Parâmetros
  [out] `Aux`
- Ponteiro para um local que conterá o conteúdo do registro específicas de computador `TSC_AUX[31:0]`.
+ Ponteiro para um local que conterá o conteúdo do registro específicas do computador `TSC_AUX[31:0]`.

 ## <a name="return-value"></a>Valor de retorno
- Uma contagem de tiques de inteiro não assinado de 64 bits.
+ Uma contagem de tiques do inteiro sem sinal de 64 bits.

 ## <a name="requirements"></a>Requisitos